serverlesspub/serverless.pub/src/_posts/2019-01-14-deploy-frontend-to-s3.md

 The layer is published with the MIT license.

-For some nice examples of this Layer along with the Custom Resource, check out the examples folder within the Github repository.

 ## How does it work

 The whole process may seem a bit scary, as it involves both a Lambda Layer and a Custom Resource, which you might not be familiar with, but its actually quite simple.